holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # -v: verbosity, -r: remote
     # 0/0: forwards all local traffic over the SSH channel.
     sshuttle --dns -vvr your_shell_account@your_ssh_shell 0/0
     # That is it, now all comms go over your SSH tunnel.
 So simple.
-Actually easier than a VPN
+Actually easier than a VPN.

-As opposed to manually specifying socks and then having to tell your browser to proxy through `localhost` and use the same port you defined after the socks (`-D`) option, and then having to do the same for any other programmes that want to use the same tunnel:
+It's a pain to manually specify socks and then tell your browser to proxy through `localhost`, and use the same port you defined after the socks (`-D`) option, and then do the same for any other programmes that want to use the same tunnel:

 {linenos=off, lang=Bash}
     ssh -D [any spare port] your_shell_account@your_ssh_shell
-    # Now go set-up proxies for all consumers.
+    # Now go set up proxies for all consumers.
 What a pain!
     # On top of that, DNS queries are not forced through the tunnel,
     # So censorship can still bite you.

 Dnscrypt can help conceal DNS queries, but that would be more work.
-Another offering I've used is the [bitmask](https://bitmask.net/) VPN [client](https://dl.bitmask.net/linux/) which does a lot more than traditional VPN clients, bitmask starts an egress firewall that rewrites all DNS packets to use the VPN. bitmask is sponsored by the [LEAP Encryption Access Project](https://leap.se/) and looks very good, I've used this, and the chaps on the #riseup IRC channel on the indymedia server are really helpful to.
-Bitmask is working on Debian, Ubuntu, and Mint 17, but not so well on Mint 18 when I tried it, but this will probably change.
+Another offering I've used is the [bitmask](https://bitmask.net/) VPN [client](https://dl.bitmask.net/linux/) which does a lot more than traditional VPN clients.
+Bitmask starts an egress firewall that rewrites all DNS packets to use the VPN.
+Bitmask is sponsored by the [LEAP Encryption Access Project](https://leap.se/) and looks very good, I've used it, and the chaps on the #riseup IRC channel on the indymedia server are really helpful to.
+Bitmask works on Debian, Ubuntu, and Mint 17, but not so well on Mint 18 when I tried it, but this will probably change.

 #### Disable Boot Options
 ![](images/ThreatTags/PreventionVERYEASY.png)